phs/sauce/README.md

 * Jakub S.
 * Markus E.

-(If you're up here and want me to tweak/link, make a ticket & prod me)
+(If you're up here and want me to tweak/link, make a ticket or otherwise prod me.)

 ## Copyright ##